-The conventional explanation for the genesis of Zn-Pb-Ag deposits is an exhalative syngenetic origin from reaction of Pb-Zn brines with anoxic, sulphur-laden seawater, followed by sulphide deposition in (usually) fine grained mud layers (Large et al., 1998).
-However, observations of discordant mineralisation features (veins, reaction fronts, sulphides in fold hinges or foliations) have been interpreted in several different ways.
-Conventionally, these features would be regarded as representing short- to medium distance (mm to 10's of m scales) remobilisation of a pre-existing syngenetic deposit during diagenesis or metamorphism (Marshall and Gilligan, 1987).
-Alternative models propose that such features are feeder structures for subsurface replacement of shale, or carbonate bearing layers by diagenetic or syntectonic ore fluids (e.g. Perkins, 1997; Broadbent et al., 1998; Chapman, 2004; Davis, 2004).
-However, models that focus on paragenetic and textural relationships, as the main or sole tool of investigation of these issues, generally remain unconvincing for most geoscientists, because the same sets of textures can be interpretively accepted within any of the above genetic models (Chapter 4).
+(Large et al., 1998).
+However, observations of discordant mineralisation features (veins, reaction fronts, sulphides in fold hinges, or foliations) have been interpreted in several different ways.
+Conventionally, these features would be regarded as representing short to medium distance (mm to 10's of m scales) remobilisation of a pre-existing syngenetic deposit during diagenesis or metamorphism (Marshall and Gilligan, 1987).
+Alternative models propose that such features are feeder structures for subsurface replacement of shale, or carbonate-bearing layers by diagenetic or syntectonic ore fluids (e.g. Perkins, 1997; Broadbent et al., 1998; Davis, 2004; Chapman, 2004).
+However, models that focus on paragenetic and textural relationships, as the main or sole tool of investigation of these issues, generally remain unconvincing for most geoscientists, because the same sets of textures can be interpretively accepted within any of the above genetic models.
 We use here the term "(re)mobilisation" to refer to features that may be a product of either an original introduction of metals (mobilisation), or subsequent remobilisation of earlier metals.
 The distinction between original mobilisation and subsequent remobilisation is specifically addressed in the discussion, but in the general sense, we use it here to describe discordant mineralisation of uncertain metal source.

 The key to understanding the genetic issues is to gain a clear impression of the scale(s) over which metal has been originally derived or subsequently modified.
-To do this, it is usually necessary to consider combinations of several of the following techniques (e.g. Cartwright and Oliver, 2000; Marshall et al., 2000; Vokes et al., 2000):
+To do this, it is usually necessary to consider combinations of several of the following techniques (e.g. Cartwright and Oliver, 2000; Vokes et al., 2000; Marshall et al., 2000):

-- Geochronology and other radiogenic isotope geochemistry to attempt to correlate and distinguish metal introduction, sedimentation and deformation. - Stable isotope and other radiogenic isotope geochemistry to ascertain the nature of ore-stages and other fluids. - The distribution of sulphides relative to stratigraphy at micro, meso- and macroscales. - Orebody-scale metal zonation relative to both stratigraphy and structure. - Geochemical and/or fluid flow simulations of a range of possible ore-forming scenarios designed to test alternative models using objective input data.
+- (1) Geochronology and other radiogenic isotope geochemistry to attempt to correlate and distinguish metal introduction, sedimentation, and deformation. - (2) Stable isotope and other radiogenic isotope geochemistry to ascertain the nature of ore stages and other fluids. - (3) The distribution of sulphides relative to stratigraphy at micro, meso-, and macro-scales. - (4) Orebody-scale metal zonation relative to both stratigraphy and structure. - (5) Geochemical and/or fluid flow simulations of a range of possible ore-forming scenarios designed to test alternative models using objective input data.

-In this chapter, we focus attention on the power of a well-constrained 3D model to address ore genesis issues (points 3, 4, 5 above).
+In this paper, we focus attention on the power of a well-constrained 3D model to address ore genesis issues (points 3, 4, and 5 above).
 Newly developed interpolation algorithms allow reconstruction of ore deposit meso- and macro-scale attributes at high resolution, such that the 3D model becomes not just a resource definition tool, but also a scientific tool for examining ore genetic aspects.
 3D models are forced to respect predefined constraints (Mallet, 2002) to obtain the required accuracy and allow detailed integration of datasets.
 Moreover, they permit rapid multi-scale structural analysis of data (de Kemp, 2000).
 The virtual reconstruction of an ore deposit also enables faster visualisation of geometrical characters and intensive spatial analysis of large databases (Houlding, 1994).
 The geological interpretation remains an essential skill; however, geologists have to respect the "rigidity" of accurate models, which leads to better interpretations, but requires substantial time devoted to model construction and its understanding.